Manchester United–Arsenal brawl (1990): Background

 Meetings between Manchester United and Arsenal prior to this one were often eventful encounters.
 In Alex Ferguson's first match against Arsenal at Old Trafford in January 1987, his team prevailed with a 2–0 win to end the visitors' 22-match unbeaten run in all competitions.
 Arsenal's David Rocastle was sent off in the match for a foul on Norman Whiteside, which led to a confrontation between his teammates and the United coaching staff.

 The following season, the teams were drawn together in the 1987–88 FA Cup fifth round for a match at Highbury.
 With two minutes left and Arsenal winning 2–1, United were awarded a penalty that could have forced a replay.
-Brian McClair hit the penalty over the crossbar and in the aftermath, Nigel Winterburn began to taunt McClair over the miss.
+Brian McClair hit the spot kick over the crossbar and in the aftermath, Nigel Winterburn began to taunt McClair over the miss.
 Arsenal had been fined £20,000 within the prior 12 months, for their players' involvement in a 19-man brawl against Norwich City in November 1989.

 Both clubs entered the match in differing league form.
 Manchester United lost 1–0 at home to Nottingham Forest on 29 September; the winning goal was scored by Stuart Pearce in the eighth minute.
 It was their third league defeat of the season and first at Old Trafford in seven months.
 By contrast, Arsenal beat Norwich City by two goals on 6 October.
 Five points separated the two clubs at the start of play, with Arsenal positioned second in the league table on 18 points, behind Liverpool, and Manchester United in sixth.
 Ferguson assessed United's title chances in his press conference before the game: "At the moment, there is a group of six clubs behind Liverpool at the top of the table.
 It is up to us to keep up with that group and be ready to seize the opportunity if it presents itself."